Patrick Combs: Early life and education

 Combs was raised in Bend, Oregon by a single mother with his older brother Mike Combs.
 His mother was a nurse until she lost her job after a back injury.
 The family lived in poverty in a trailer on a single income with support in part by a local church.
 Combs would take odd jobs to help, including picking strawberries and running a daily paper route.
 He attended Lewis & Clark College starting in 1984, and graduated San Francisco State University in 1989 with a Bachelor of Arts.

-At 26, he left his corporate job to help students succeed and tested videogames for Electronic Arts to support himself.
-By 28, he was a published author, a well-known college speaker, and had a Fortune 100 sponsorship to visit the top 100 schools in America.
+At 26, he left his corporate job to assist students and tested videogames for Electronic Arts to support himself.
+By 28, he was a published author, a college speaker, and had a Fortune 100 sponsorship to visit the top 100 schools in America.

 Author

 In 1992 Combs began writing his first book Major in Success.
 The book was published by Ten Speed Press and is distributed by Random House.

 As a companion to his live one-man stage show, Man 1 Bank 0, in 2010 Combs wrote a novelization of it.